Gunter's chain: Description

 Gunter's chain reconciled two seemingly incompatible systems: the traditional English land measurements, based on the number four, and decimals based on the number 10.
 Since an acre measured 10 square chains in Gunter's system, the entire process of land area measurement could be computed using measurements in chains, and then converted to acres by dividing the results by 10.
 Hence 10 chains by 10 chains (100 square chains) equals 10 acres, 5 chains by 5 chains (25 square chains) equals 2.5 acres.
+By the 1670s the chain and the link had become statutory units of measurement in England.

 Method

 The method of surveying a field or other parcel of land with Gunter's chain is to first determine corners and other significant locations, and then to measure the distance between them, taking two points at a time.
 The surveyor is assisted by a chainman.
 A ranging rod (usually a prominently coloured wooden pole) is placed in the ground at the destination point.
 Starting at the originating point the chain is laid out towards the ranging rod, and the surveyor then directs the chainman to make the chain perfectly straight and pointing directly at the ranging rod.
 A pin is put in the ground at the forward end of the chain, and the chain is moved forward so that its hind end is at that point, and the chain is extended again towards the destination point.
 This process is called ranging, or in the US, chaining; it is repeated until the destination rod is reached, when the surveyor notes how many full lengths (chains) have been laid, and he can then directly read how many links (one-hundredth parts of the chain) are in the distance being measured.
 The chain usually ends in a handle which may or may not be part of the measurement.
 An inner loop (visible in the NMAH photograph) is the correct place to put the pin for some chains.
 Many chains were made with the handles as part of the end link and thus were included in the measurement.

 The whole process is repeated for all the other pairs of points required, and it is a simple matter to make a scale diagram of the plot of land.
 The process is surprisingly accurate and requires only very low technology.
 Surveying with a chain is simple if the land is level and continuous—it is not physically practicable to range across large depressions or significant waterways, for example.
 On sloping land, the chain was to be "leveled" by raising one end as needed, so that undulations did not increase the apparent length of the side or the area of the tract.